axonivy-market/db-utils/db-utils-product/README.md

 Db-Utils creates a table to remember, which of these SQL scripts were executed and provides a GUI to display the list of scripts together with their status.
 Scripts can be executed, skipped and generally maintained in this GUI.

 Additionally, you can define a `IProcessStartEventBean` to execute needed (not yet executed) SQL scripts automatically in the correct order during the start of your application.
 This `IProcessStartEventBean` can be created easily by simply extending `AbstractDbUtilsStartEventBean`.
-Note, that this bean must be defined in the context of your application (or depend on your projectes), since it must have access to the classpath of your projects.
+Note, that this bean must be defined in the context of your application (or depend on your projects), since it must have access to the classpath of your projects.

 Note, that there is also a second database update mechanism available which is based on [Liquibase](https://liquibase.com).